BR19-gh/FSJS-udacity-project3-ibrahimalkhowaiter/README.md

-This is an Angular application store that can do the following:
+This is an Angular application store that do the following:
 - Shows a list of products from `.json` file.

 - Shows product details view when clicked on product